2019 Rate Updates for Treated Water Customers

 In 2018, the District conducted the annual rate review along with an independent, comprehensive analysis of its treated and untreated water service to evaluate rate structure changes.
 Doing both at once is the most cost-effective and transparent approach.
 See Current Rates based on these approved changes.

 How do the changes impact my water bill?

 Please refer to your water bill for the charges that apply to you, your meter size, energy zone and water usage.
-Use our treated water rate estimator to see how both changes may affect what you pay for water service.
-Your account number is required for the estimator.
 You may also reach our customer service staff at 925-688-8044 from 7:30 a.m. to 5:00 p.m., Monday through Friday.

 Information below walks through both the rate structure changes and the rate adjustment separately, and then brings them together to show you the cumulative approved changes.